mayurpatil77/KidScript/docs/tutorial-basics/Making-Choices-with-Conditionals.md

 📖 Imagine your computer friend, the "Choice Wizard," can make decisions based on special conditions you set.
 It's like having a helper who follows different paths depending on the situation!

+## Understanding "If" and "Else"

+🔍 Think of "if" as asking a question, like, "Is it raining?"
+If the answer is yes, the Choice Wizard does what's inside the curly braces {}.

+If the answer is no, it goes to the "else" part and does what's inside those curly braces {}.

+For example, if it's raining, the Choice Wizard grabs an umbrella.
+If it's not raining, it wears sunglasses.

 ### What Are Conditionals?

 Conditionals are like "if-then" rules for the Choice Wizard.
 You tell the Choice Wizard what to do if something is true or false.
 It's like giving directions based on different scenarios.